[Comment: For dates and availability of material incorporated by reference in this rule, see rule 4501-53-16 of the

 (b) Three or more moving violation convictions under Chapter 4511. of the Revised Code, or equivalent convictions from another jurisdiction, within the three years preceding the date of application;

 (c) An accumulation of six or more points under Chapter 4510. of the Revised Code, or equivalent action from another jurisdiction, within the three years preceding the date of application;

 (6) Successfully completes an instructor preparation course approved by the director and conducted by motorcycle Ohio;

 (8) Has not been convicted of, pled guilty to, had a judicial finding of guilt for, or had a judicial finding of eligibility for treatment in lieu of conviction for, any of the following:

 (b) A misdemeanor of the first or second degree, unless the misdemeanor conviction occurred more than five years preceding the date of application, and the misdemeanor conviction is not reasonably related to a person's ability to serve safely and honestly in connection with a motorcycle training course;

 (c) Any act committed in another state or jurisdiction that, if committed in Ohio, would constitute a violation set forth in this paragraph.

 (9) Has not been adjudicated mentally incompetent, or been found not guilty by reason of insantity by a court of law;

 (10) Does not engage in the illegal use of controlled substances, alcohol, or other habit-forming drugs or chemical substances while performing the duties of a motorcycle instructor;

 (11) Has not committed fraud or material deception in applying for, or obtaining, certification to teach under this chapter;

 (12) Upon request, provides an original signed statement from the applicant's physician, on the physician's letterhead, certifying that the applicant is mentally and physically capable of providing motorcycle safety instruction; and

-(B) In addition to meeting the requirements in paragraphs (A)(1) to (A)(6) and (A)(8) to (A)(13) of this rule, motorcycle instructors certified by another state or military motorcycle safety program whose basic rider training curriculum has been shown to be in accordance with the national standards set forth in rule 4501-53-16, shall successfully complete a special MO training session conducted by an MO chief instructor.
+(B) In addition to meeting the requirements in paragraphs (A)(1) to (A)(6) and (A)(8) to (A)(13) of this rule, motorcycle instructors certified by another state or military motorcycle safety program whose basic rider training curriculum has been shown to be in accordance with the national standards set forth in rule 4501-53-16 of the Administrative Code, shall successfully complete a special MO training session conducted by an MO chief instructor.